dafiqarba/react-profile_card/README.md

 ## Usage
 Before you can run this react-app in your machine, run the following command to download and install all depedencies.
 ### `npm install`
-Then you can runn all command that available in `Available Scripts` section.
+Then you can run all command that available in `Available Scripts` section.

 ## Available Scripts